-Director of New York's Cancer Center of Excellence at Queens Hospital Center and professor of surgery at Mt.
-Sinai School of Medicine, surgical oncologist M. Margaret Kemeny, M. D., is one of only twenty-two women in the American Surgical Association.
+Surgical oncologist M. Margaret Kemeny, M. D., is director of New York's Cancer Center of Excellence at Queens Hospital Center and professor of surgery at Mt.
+Sinai School of Medicine.
 Through her clinical and laboratory research, Dr. Kemeny has developed techniques to deliver chemotherapy to the liver through an arterial pump.
 Her research has also focused on treating of colon cancer with perioperative chemotherapy and on including the elderly in clinical trials.

 Margaret Kemeny was born in New Jersey in 1946.
 Her mother, a physician, encouraged both her daughters to pursue medicine.
 For Margaret Kemeny, the path led through undergraduate studies at Harvard University, where she graduated cum laude in 1968 and went on to study medicine at Columbia University's College of Physicians and Surgeons.
 Receiving her M.D. in 1972, she completed her internship and residencies at New York Presbyterian Hospital, the University of Colorado Medical Center, and New York's Downstate Medical Center.
 When she was accepted into Columbia's surgical program in 1972, she was the first woman admitted to the specialty since World War II.
 "The atmosphere was extremely hostile and after nine months I was told that I had been cut from the program," Dr. Kemeny recalled.
 Dr. Kemeny served fellowships in tumor oncology and thoracic surgery at Memorial Sloan-Kettering Cancer Center in New York.
 She was later clinical associate of the surgical branch of the National Cancer Institute of the National Institutes of Health in Bethesda, Maryland.